Co-founders

 Aggressive 4-5 hires, full investment $95K 9 months Rapid scaling attempt

-Putting numbers on paper changes the conversation.
-It moves from "I think we should..." to "If we do X, the consequence is Y." It also often reveals that the disagreement is narrower than it feels.
-Maybe you both agree on hiring two engineers but disagree about the sales hire.
+Putting numbers on paper moves the conversation from "I think we should" to "if we do X, the consequence is Y." It often reveals the disagreement is narrower than it feels.
+Maybe you both agree on hiring two engineers and disagree only about the sales hire.
 That's a much more solvable problem.

 Step 4: Set a Reversibility Test

-When cofounders disagree, starting with high-reversibility decisions builds trust and generates data.
+Starting with high-reversibility decisions builds trust and generates data.
 The conservative cofounder gets a natural exit ramp.
 The growth-oriented cofounder gets to prove the thesis.
-Both get to learn before committing further.

 Step 5: Agree on Trigger Points, Not Just Plans